 Yes, dogs can eat 1 or 2 baby Crackers and no more than that.
-Baby crackers is exactly what the name suggests, crackers for babies.
-Since the crackers have low amount of salt and the ingredients are easy for babies to digest, then they are relatively safe for dogs to eat.
+Baby crackers are exactly what the name suggests, crackers for babies.
+Since the crackers have a low amount of salt and the ingredients are easy for babies to digest, then they are relatively safe for dogs to eat.

 Crackers are usually high in calories and carbohydrates.
-Dogs, especially inactive ones, don’t need that extra calories in their diet because this can lead to weight gain.
+Dogs, especially inactive ones, don’t need those extra calories in their diet because this can lead to weight gain.
 Our furry friends should also receive the necessary amount of carbohydrates from their regular dog food and not from human snacks.

 If you give them 1 or 2 baby Crackers, make sure not to feed them any more treats for the rest of the day.

 Can dogs eat butter Crackers?